• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 Here are a couple of tips that can make it more comfortable and convenient:

 • Do not put too much oil into your mouth at first.
-It will be harder to keep it in your mouth, especially if you are just beginning.
+It will be harder to keep it in your mouth, especially if you are beginning.

-• Keep your face muscles relaxed.
+• Keep your facial muscles relaxed.

 Keep up proper oral hygiene